 These respective effects of motive and of the results (or fruits) of actions are due to the fact that each force has the characteristics of the plane on which it was generated, and the higher the plane the more potent and the more persistent the force.
 Hence motive is far more important than action, and a mistaken action done with a good motive is productive of more good to the doer than a well-chosen action done with a bad motive.
 The motive, reacting on the character, gives rise to a long series of effects, for the future actions guided by that character will all be influenced by its improvement or its deterioration; whereas the action, bringing on its doer physical happiness or unhappiness, according to its results on others, has in it no generating force, but is exhausted in its results.
-If bewildered as to the path of right action by a conflict of apparent duties, the knower of karma diligently tries to choose the best path, using their reason and judgment to the utmost; they are scrupulously careful about their motive, eliminating selfish considerations and purifying their heart; then they act fearlessly, and if their action turn out to be a blunder they willingly accept the suffering which results from their mistake as a lesson which will be useful in the future.
-Meanwhile, their high motive has ennobled their character for all time to come.
+If bewildered as to the path of right action by a conflict of apparent duties, the knower of karma diligently tries to choose the best path, using his reason and judgment to the utmost; he is scrupulously careful about his motive, eliminating selfish considerations and purifying his heart; then he acts fearlessly, and if his action turn out to be a blunder he willingly accepts the suffering which results from his mistake as a lesson which will be useful in the future.
+Meanwhile, his high motive has ennobled his character for all time to come.